avraham/hass_radarr_sonarr_search_by_voice/README.md

 It should let you know if it found and added a movie.

 # Integrate with Home Assistant
 1. Copy the content of the _example/homeassistant_ folder to your homeassistant folder.
-If you already have a custom yalm file for your own scripts and shell commands then just add the content of each files (_scripts.yaml_ and _shellcommand.yaml_) to your own files.
+If you already have a custom yaml file for your own scripts and shell commands then just add the content of each files (_scripts.yaml_ and _shellcommand.yaml_) to your own files.
 2. Let homeassistant know where your scripts and shell commands will be by adding the following lines to your _configuration.yaml_ (in case you are using the same file structure as me).
 ```script: !include scripts.yaml```
 ```shell_command: !include shellcommand.yaml```